8fold/site-joshbruce.com/content/public/finances/concepts/content.md

 There are plenty more of these turns of phrase out there, the point being that in one aspect the person looks rich, while in another aspect the person appears poor.
 [Yahoo!
 Finance](https://finance.yahoo.com/news/millionaires-america-2020-50-states-201203665.html) references research from Phoenix Marketing International stating there are over 8 million households who can claim millionaire status.
 With that said, most of them are unknown to us.
 We usually only hear about those who are more lavish or loud about it.

+## Accumulation and drawdown

+Finances can be divided into two primary modes:

+1. accumulation and
+2. drawdown.

+When in accumulation mode, you will be receiving revenue from an outside source; employment, sales, and similar.
+Someone else’s assets become yours.
+When in drawdown, you will be giving your assets to someone else or otherwise liquidating them.

+In accumulation mode, you typically want to purchase assets that are less expensive per unit.
+In drawdown, you typically want to sell the assets that have increased in value.

 ## Glossary

 Bonds